apache/maven-site/content/markdown/project-roles.md

 The Project Management Committee as a whole is the entity that controls the project.
-Membership of the Project Management Committee is decided by the board of the Apache Software Foundation based on nominations from the Project Management Committee.
+Membership of the Project Management Committee is decided by the board of the Apache Software Foundation, based on nominations from the Project Management Committee.

 It is a long standing tradition of the Apache Maven Project that